-~ I live in the South East of the UK with my wife, three children, Labrador and two cats.
-I have been working in IT Engineering roles since graduating with a Degree in Computing in 2003.
-Much of my initial career was working in front-line operations roles, supporting infrastructure and SaaS applications hosted in private datacentres and the cloud.
-For the past 3 years I've been working as a DevOps Engineer and more recently via the contract market.
-My experience is predominantly with Microsoft technologies but I can generally turn a quick hand to any new tool and I have worked previously with both AWS and Azure as well as a variety of DevOps toolsets.
+I’ve worked full-time in IT since graduating with a Degree in Computing in 2003, with the exception of a year out to give Teacher Training a whirl.
+Much of my initial IT career experience was working in front-line operations roles, supporting infrastructure and SaaS applications hosted in private data centres and the cloud.
+Since 2017 I’ve worked as a DevOps Engineer and for the last few years as a contractor.
+My experience is predominantly with Microsoft technologies but I can generally turn a quick hand to any tool and I have experience with AWS and Azure as well as a variety of DevOps toolsets.

 You can follow me on Twitter @markwragg.